darkreapyre/Sandbox/README.md

 ### Requirements
 The following are the basic components needed to start.

-1. A working vSphere 6.0 environment
+1. A working AWS environment
 2. Vagrant 1.8.4
 3. vagrant-vsphere Plugin
 4. Ubuntu 14.04 (Trusty)